 Maryland Truck Accident Lawyers

 The attorneys at Miller & Zois handle a large number of large truck and tractor-trailer personal injury cases.
-Our firm has a history of seven figure settlements and trial verdicts in truck crash serious injury and death claims.
+Our firm has a history of seven figure settlements and trial verdicts.
 To contact us about your case, call 800-553-8082 or get a free online consultation.

 Truck Accident Settlements and Verdicts in Maryland

 If you have a case, you invariably have a number of questions.
 But, to us, the biggest question victims have is how much money they will get for their claim.
 It does not mean they don't care about the hurt and the suffering.
 But they understand that the only thing the legal system can give victims is money.
 So that is what really matters and we have no shame in fighting to get our clients every last penny imaginable and allowed by law.

 So let's look at the statistics.
 The average jury award in a truck accident cases is a little over $500,000.
 But 3% of those awards are over $5 million and the median award was only $90,000.

 This information is interesting and useless at the same time.
 Where does your case fall?
 To give you more information, we have complied a list of truck crash verdicts in Maryland.